Personal Statements

 4. DON’T be overly dramatic.
 Understatement is better.

-5. DON’T spend too much time talking about someone or something else.
+5. DON’T spend too much time talking about someone else.
 Always bring the focus back to you.

 6. DON’T start your statement with a famous quotation, no matter how well you think it might fit with the theme of your personal statement.
 Admissions committees want to hear your words, not those of someone else.